rvnk7926/rvnk7926/README.md

 ## :dart: Overview
-Currently growing with a team as a team leader in applications development, which is to delegat and mentor team members to deliver autonomous mobile robotics and 7-axis collaborative robotics applications by comprehend and refine the customer requirement.

 As a resourceful eager learner and goal-oriented personality, I'm also a strong team player, experienced in multinational and cross-functional teams.
-Skilled in Java, AngularJS, C#, Git, Software Development, Applications Engineering, and Leadership.

-Experienced in automated guided vehicle (AGV) development with Kinematics, SLAM, and Path Planning Algorithm Development.
-Also had a project experience in Google data center during student period.
+Experienced in autonomous mobile robotics (AMR), 7-axis collaborative robotics (Cobot) applications development with Path Planning, Dispatch Optimization, Fleet Management.
+Furthermore, experienced in automated guided vehicle (AGV) research and development with Kinematics, SLAM, and Path Planning Algorithm Development.
+Skilled in Java, AngularJS, C#, Protobuf, Multi-Agent System, Concurrent Systems, Git, Software Development, Applications Engineering, and Leadership.

 Strong engineering professional from dual Master's Degree with full scholarship:
 - Major in Software and Information Science in Japan Iwate Prefectural University
 - Major in Computer Science & Information Engineering in Taiwan ChaoYang University of Technology

+When I'm not working, I'm a tennis, hiking, camping enthusiast. ;)

 ## :man: Personality